wvwa25/SWE_Team_5/README.md

 Please visit these links above to view our work and watch our requirements presentation [here](https://vimeo.com/879068697?share=copy).

 ### User Interface Design
-For the first part of the design phase, we created a [mockup UI in Marvel](https://marvelapp.com/prototype/c216791) to demonstrate how our UI will look and how the application will flow.
+For the first part of the design phase, we created a [mockup UI in Marvel](https://marvelapp.com/prototype/c216791) to demonstrate the application's appearance and flow.
 We went for something clean and familiar to users, but with enough creative flair to be interesting to look at.
-Syl created the D20 die artwork seen on the landing page/account creation page and got us started on a design layout.
+Syl created the D20 die artwork seen on the landing page/account creation page and got us started on a general layout.
 I did a little bit of prototyping in Blazor Server to provide an idea of how the actual application will look in practice, then each of us took charge of a section of the prototype and built multiple screens.

-The video presentation for our UI design is located [here](https://vimeo.com/user16597860).
+The video presentation demonstrating our high-fidelity UI prototype is located [here](https://vimeo.com/user16597860).